 from the religion of left-wing dogma

 Present in Part 1 are three members of the Sydney WTM Centre, Tony Gowing, Annie Williams and Genevieve Salter.
-And in Part 2 these three are joined on Skype by Roz Bachl, who lives in Spain but is going to be starting a WTM Centre in the UK, and Gerald Stafaneller from the Austrian WTM Centre, and Sam Akritidis from the Melbourne WTM Centre.
+And in Part 2 these three are joined on Skype by Roz Bachl, who has established a WTM Centre in the UK, and Gerald Stafaneller from the Austrian WTM Centre, and Sam Akritidis from the Melbourne WTM Centre.

 The Transcripts of these videos

 PART 1: Saving Western civilisation from the religion of left-wing dogma

 Jeremy: There is presently in the world an extremely dangerous movement that is trying to impose a culture of politically correct dogma on everyone.
 I need to explain how this politically correct movement is a false start to a human-condition-free world, whereas what we are presenting is the human-condition-resolved, TRUE and REAL start to a cooperative and loving, ideal, ‘correct’ world.

 So Part 1 of this talk is about this extremely dangerous politically correct false start, and Part 2 will be about the all-exciting, human-condition-resolved, real start.

 To evidence this concern about the PC movement and its culture, how it’s taking over the world, and the great danger of it, I want to quote from some articles that have appeared in just the last four days in The Australian newspaper, today being Friday 29 September 2017.